Travel 9 minutes 09 October 2025

 The Quiet Luxury Affair

-Staying at Raffles Hotel Singapore is a luxurious affair, and their check-in process sets the tone for this right-off-the-bat.
+Staying at Raffles Hotel, Singapore is a luxurious affair, and their check-in process sets the tone for this right-off-the-bat.
 The hotel’s check-in takes place in the comfort of your room; and in lieu of a flimsy plastic card, guests are given leather-bound key cards embossed with the hotel’s logo.

 If you are booked into one of the hotel’s 12 Personality Suites, you will receive a card embossed with one of the personalities who have resided at the hotel instead.
 These suites, inspired by the likes of Charlie Chaplin, Elizabeth Taylor, The Jungle Book author Rudyard Kipling, and Somerset Maugham, bear memorabilia unique to the personality featured.

-There are, altogether, 115 suites spanning nine categories.
+There are, altogether, 115 suites spanning eight categories.
 And while the suites in each category vary in size and view, they all come equipped with a three-part layout — a parlour for living and dining; an airy bedroom with a ceiling fan; and a Bianco Dolomite marble-clad double vanity bathroom with a Victorian-style bathtub and separate stalls for a shower and toilet.

 L-R: The Palm Court Suite's Veranda and the Promenade Suite's Bedroom